stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

 of a morphine tablet.
 He decided to hold his host as long as possible, meanwhile testing his attitude in a more or less subtle way.

-  &ldquo;I&rsquo;m sorry Georgina isn&rsquo;t well.
+   "I'm sorry Georgina isn't well.
 Are you sure that the injection will do her good?
-That it won&rsquo;t do her any harm?&rdquo;
+That it won't do her any harm? "

-  Clarendon&rsquo;s spasmodic start shewed that something had been struck home.
+  Clarendon's spasmodic start shewed that something had been struck home.

-  &ldquo;Do her harm?&rdquo; he cried. &ldquo;Don&rsquo;t be absurd!
-You know Georgina must be in the best of health&mdash;the very best, I say&mdash;in order to serve science as a Clarendon should serve it.
+   "Do her harm? " he cried.
+"Don't be absurd!
+You know Georgina must be in the best of health--the very best, I say--in order to serve science as a Clarendon should serve it.
 She, at least, appreciates the fact that she is my sister.
 She deems no sacrifice too great in my service.
-She is a priestess of truth and discovery, as I am a priest.&rdquo;
+She is a priestess of truth and discovery, as I am a priest. "

   He paused in his shrill tirade, wild-eyed, and somewhat out of breath.
 Dalton could see that his attention had been momentarily shifted.

-  &ldquo;But let me see what this cursed quack has to say,&rdquo; he continued.
+   "But let me see what this cursed quack has to say, " he continued.
-&ldquo;If he thinks his pseudo-medical rhetoric can take a real doctor in, he is even simpler than I thought!&rdquo;
+ "If he thinks his pseudo-medical rhetoric can take a real doctor in, he is even simpler than I thought! "

   Clarendon nervously found the right page and began reading as he stood there clutching his syringe.
 Dalton wondered what the real facts were.
 MacNeil had assured him that